 Everyone younger than 20 must be accompanied by a parent or guardian

 Welcome to Kyoto.
 You arrive in the course of the day at the hotel.
-Please note that your room may not be available until check-in time at 3pm, however if you arrive early the hotel will keep your luggage secure if you want to do some exploration.
+Please note that your room will not be available until check-in time at 3pm, however if you arrive early the hotel will keep your luggage secure if you want to do some exploration.
 Tonight’s dinner is not included.
 There are plenty of nice restaurants nearby to have your pick.

 Your Japan Highlights tour officially starts at 9am in the lobby of the hotel: you will meet your guide and fellow bikers.
 Please be dressed in cycling gear and have your luggage (suitcase and daypack) ready for the van.
 After bike fitting it is a short ride to Fushimi Inari Shrine with its picturesque rows of red torii gates.
 After lunch we cycle to Nara.
 The road winds through green tea fields.
 In the afternoon we visit the Great Buddha in Todaiji – the biggest wooden structure in the world.

 This morning we transfer to Onomichi which marks the start of the famous Shimanami Kaido Cycling Road connecting Honshu and Shikoku islands.
 After lunch we set out on this dedicated cycling road with purpose made ramps with smooth grades to lead us up and down the bridges and islands.
 Here you will get to enjoy splendid views of the surrounding islands and the Seto Inland Sea.